viethoa/flickr-photo-manager-android/README.md

 Feature
 -----
 - Oauthentication.
-- Get all user's photos
+- Get all user's photos.
-- upload photos
+- upload photos (5 images in a times).

 Demo .apk
 --------